How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 Pricing depends on the product type you’ll offer and the presence of other water refilling stations competing for the same market.

-Commercially sold water usually comes in three varieties: mineral, purified, and alkaline water.
-They differ in prices because the filtration processes by which they are produced vary in complexity.
+Commercially sold water comes in three varieties: mineral, purified, and alkaline.
+They differ in price because the filtration processes by which they are produced vary in complexity.

 Your pricing strategy will also be based on the market price.
 Determine how much your competitors charge for every water container and price your products accordingly.